YMFE/ykit/README.md

 # Ykit [![CircleCI](https://circleci.com/gh/YMFE/ykit.svg?style=shield)](https://circleci.com/gh/YMFE/ykit)

-It's a pain to set webpack configs for various apps.
-Using plugins, ykit offers reliable encapsulated configuration and help you manage it.
-You can set up an app easily and customize your project through ykit's flexable config options.
+Ykit is a toolkit to simply set up webpack configs for various apps.
+It offers reliable encapsulated configuration and helps you manage it by using plugins.
+Ykit helps you easily set up apps and customize project through flexible config options.

 ## Quick Start